python/cpython/Doc/library/abc.rst

 .. versionadded:: 2.6

 This module provides the infrastructure for defining abstract base classes (ABCs) in Python, as outlined in :pep:`3119`; see the PEP for why this was added to Python.
-(See also, :pep:`3141` regarding a type hierarchy for numbers based on ABCs.)
+(See also :pep:`3141` and the :mod:`numbers` module regarding a type hierarchy for numbers based on ABCs.)

 The :mod:`collections` module has some concrete classes that derive from ABCs; these can, of course, be further derived.
 In addition the